guangyaodou/Time_Majority_Voting/README.md

 Side Note: There are 369 subjects in total.
 Run time varies based on number of subjects you are going to run.

+## Time Majority Voting Algorithm for BCI Competition

+Run [TMV_BCI_Competition.py](TMV_BCI_Competition.py) to execute the TMV algorithm on the BCI competiion.
+You can decide to run which subjects by adjusting the variable "total_subjects"(line 84) and the starting position of the for loop on line 93.
+Currently, it runs subjects 1 to 5.
+You can uncomment and comment out the corresponding names and classifiers in the second block to determine what classifiers you want to run.

 ## Time Majority Voting Algorithm for TCR and RWT dataset

 Run [Time_majority_algorithm.ipynb](Time_majority_algorithm.ipynb) to execute the TMV algorithm on the TCR and the RWT dataset, and all of the results/graphs will be stored in [Time_majority_results](Time_majority_results).